tibbotech/LUIS-Tester/README.md

 ## Explanation
-This sample demonstrates usage of the Tibbo BLE mobile app to modify settings defined in the `sdf.txt` file of the Tibbo Basic project.
+This sample demonstrates usage of the LUIS mobile app to modify settings defined in the `sdf.txt` file of the Tibbo Basic project.
 The device starts off with wifi disabled as specified in the `settings.xtxt` configuration file.
-When a mobile device connects to the device via the Tibbo BLE app, the device serves an html page to the mobile app via bluetooth.
+When a mobile device connects to the device via the LUIS app, the device serves an html page to the mobile app via bluetooth.
 This html page is a web app that contains features similar to the Tibbo DS manager to change device settings.
 The user would then update the settings on the mobile app according to their local wifi access point, save the settings, and reboot.
 After the reboot, the device will attempt to connect to the access point based on the saved wifi settings.

 The files required serving a settings configurator html page are:
 - ble_cmd.tbs